Welcome to the Keller Center

 The Keller Center for the Study of First Amendment is part of the Political Science Department of the University of Colorado Boulder.
 The Center was endowed in 1993 by LeRoy "Lee" Keller, Vice President and General Manager of UPI’s International Service and a CU graduate.

-Professor Anand Sokhey is Director of the Keller Center.
+Professor Steve Vanderheiden is Director of the Keller Center.

 "I am the only Democrat, the only liberal, and the only atheist in my family.
 I want the Keller Center to work to make it easier for others to pursue their individual beliefs, as I have been able to do all my life."